EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 [multiple-supertrait-upcastable](#multiple-supertrait-upcastable)
 ----------

-The `multiple_supertrait_upcastable` lint detects when an object-safe trait has multiple supertraits.
+The `multiple_supertrait_upcastable` lint detects when a dyn-compatible trait has multiple supertraits.

 ### Example ###